-- (1) A certificate issued to an AMO shall be valid for twelve months from the date of issue or renewal, unless a shorter period is specified by the Authority or- - (a) the Authority amends, suspends, revokes or otherwise terminates the certificate; - (b) the AMO surrenders it to the Authority; or

-- (c) the AMO suspends operations for more than 180 continuous days. - (2) A person issued with an AMO certificate shall upon suspension or revocation of the certificate return the certificate to the Authority. - (3) An application for renewal of an AMO certificate shall be made on a form prescribed by the Authority at least sixty days before the certificate expires. - (4) Where a request for renewal is made after the expiry of an AMO certificate the applicant shall meet initial application requirements provided for in regulation 10.
+- (1) A certificate issued to an AMO shall be valid for twelve months from the date of issue or renewal, unless a shorter period is specified by the Authority or- - (a) the Authority amends, suspends, revokes or otherwise terminates the certificate; - (b) the AMO surrenders it to the Authority; or - (c) the AMO suspends operations for more than 180 continuous days. - (2) A person issued with an AMO certificate shall upon suspension or revocation of the certificate return the certificate to the Authority. - (3) An application for renewal of an AMO certificate shall be made in writing to the Authority at least sixty days before the certificate expires. - (4) Where a request for renewal is made after the expiry of an AMO certificate, the applicant shall meet initial application requirements as provided in regulation 10.